 All of Strawberry's teachers are educated in the principles of Early Childhood Education and regularly attend classes, workshops, and seminars.
 Teachers are hired on the basis of their training, professional commitment to children and years of experience.
 Most of our staff has been with us for an average of 14 years.

 Our teaching approach is team-based.
 Daily staff meetings insure quality programming and the opportunity for teachers to focus on the needs of each child.
 Two optional conferences with your child's teacher are offered yearly to discuss your child's activities at school.
 Informal conferences are welcome at any time.

-School hours for our Preschool Program are 9:00am to 1:00pm; our Pre-K Program hours are 9:00am to 1:00pm.
+School hours for both our Preschool and Pre-K Programs are 9:00am to 1:00pm

 The preschool classroom is a spacious playroom, divided into three learning areas, with a large outdoor yard and garden.
 The indoor space includes an Art Room for artistic and creative expression, a Library that includes children's access to our large collection of children's books, and tables for cognitive small-motor tasks and science exploration.
 The Library also includes a dramatic play center with dress-up costumes, furniture and housekeeping equipment.
 Our third indoor area is the Block Room, which includes small unit blocks and large hollow blocks for play.
 The space can provide more large motor activities such as music, body movement, musical instruments, dancing and the use of other movement equipment.